Don Shula: Cleveland Browns

-Shula signed a $6,500-a-year contract with Baltimore, which was preparing for its first season after relocating from Dallas, where the franchise had been called the Dallas Texans.
+Shula signed a $6,500-a-year contract with the Colts, which was preparing for its first season after relocating from Dallas, where the franchise had been called the Dallas Texans.
 The team replaced an earlier Colts franchise that folded after the 1950 season.
 The Colts finished with a 3–9 record in 1953 despite leading the NFL in defensive takeaways, including three interceptions by Shula.
 Baltimore continued to struggle the following year under new head coach Weeb Ewbank, a former Browns assistant.
 The team again finished 3–9 for last place in the NFL West, although Shula had a career-high five interceptions.

 Shula had five interceptions again in 1955, but the Colts finished 5–6–1, well out of contention for the divisional championship.
 Shula missed the final three games of the season because of a broken jaw suffered in a 17–17 tie with the Los Angeles Rams.
 Ewbank brought in future Pro Football Hall of Fame quarterback Johnny Unitas as a backup in 1956, but the Colts posted a losing record even after Unitas became the starter partway through the season.
 Shula had just one interception that year.

-The Colts waived Shula at the end of training camp in 1957 season, and the Washington Redskins picked him up.
+The Colts waived Shula at the end of training camp in 1957 season, the last player cut as the team reduced its squad to 35 men, and the Washington Redskins picked him up.
 Shula spent one season with the Redskins before retiring.
 In his seven NFL seasons, he played in 73 games, intercepted 21 passes and recovered four fumbles.

 Coaching career

-Early years (1958-1962)
+Early years (1958–1962)

 Shula got his first coaching job shortly after ending his playing career, signing as a defensive backs coach at the University of Virginia under Dick Voris in February 1958.
 Virginia finished with a 1–9 record that year.
 Shula got married in the summer before the season to Dorothy Bartish, who grew up near Painesville.
 Shula and Bartish had begun dating after he graduated from John Carroll; she was working as a teacher in Hawaii when he proposed.

 After one season at Virginia, Shula moved to another defensive backs coaching job at the University of Kentucky in 1959 under head coach Blanton Collier.
 Collier had been an assistant to Paul Brown when Shula played in Cleveland.
 After one season in Kentucky, Shula got his first NFL coaching job as the defensive backfield coach for the Detroit Lions in 1960.
 The Lions posted winning records in each of Shula's three seasons there under head coach George Wilson and finished in second place in the NFL West in 1961 and 1962.
 Detroit's defense was near the top of the league in fewest points allowed when Shula coached there, including a second-place finish in 1962.
 The defense also led the league that year in fewest yards allowed, with 3,217.
 Detroit's defense featured a group of linemen dubbed the "Fearsome Foursome" in 1962, consisting of defensive tackles Roger Brown and Alex Karras and defensive ends Darris McCord and Sam Williams.